-To better understand the overall impact and future state of the plastics industry, MAPP is conducting a bi-weekly Plastics Industry Pulse Survey.
+To better understand the overall impact and future state of the plastics industry, MAPP is conducting a regular Plastics Industry Pulse Survey.
 The original survey, which ran from April 20 - June 17, has been modified and updated to provide leaders with more relevant data and insights.
 The revised Pulse Survey re-launched on August 10, 2020.
 This 10-question study takes less than two minutes for leaders to complete, but gives insights into how the plastics industry is faring so far - and what executives are anticipating for the future.
-Participate every other Monday morning through your personalized e-mail link to get the results sent to you every Wednesday.
+Participate every month through your personalized e-mail link to get the results sent to you the following Wednesday.
 (Request e-mail link) As MAPP continues to collect information, we will begin to trend and make predictions based on the inputs given by plastics industry leaders.

 Overall, the industry is reporting positive operating levels at facilities across the country.
 In the peak of the pandemic, mid-April and May, nearly half of all manufacturers were reporting they were operating at 75% or less.
-As of September 11, 77% of processors are operating at 80 percent or higher - up 10 percentage points from two weeks ago.
+As of September 16, 79% of processors are operating at 80 percent or higher - up 2 percentage points from last month, and more than 10 percent than in August.
 Additionally, the number of processors operating at 40-70 percent has decreased compared two weeks ago.
-Once again, no companies indicated that plant operations are below 20 percent.
+Only one percent of companies indicated that plant operations are below 20 percent.

 Operating Levels by Industry:

 Leaders were asked to look out over the next 30 days, 3 months and 6 months and rank their optimism levels for the changing business climate.
-Over the next 30 days, 40 percent of manufacturers report general optimism (between 8 and 10), while only 17 percent report feeling openly pessimistic (1-4).
-This is slightly less positive than data reported two weeks ago.
+Over the next 30 days, 47 percent of manufacturers report general optimism (between 8 and 10), while only 9 percent report feeling openly pessimistic (1-4).
+This is slightly more positive than data reported in September, with higher levels of optimism across the board.
 Looking ahead, over the next 3 months, processors are more likely to report neutral or uncertain views.
-This view is consistent with data reported two weeks ago.
-And looking at the 6-month outlook, company leaders are more likely to report neutral or slight optimistic results, many likely hoping that 2021 will realize many of the projects that have been put on hold recently and help bring production levels back to normal.
+This view is consistent with data reported in September.
+And looking at the 6-month outlook, company leaders are more likely to report neutral or optimistic results, many likely hoping that 2021 will realize many of the projects that have been put on hold recently and help bring production levels back to normal.

 |Next 30 Days||